-Being vaccinated against influenza is a smart thing to do every year, but getting the flu shot this year is especially important because the illness will be circulating alongside coronavirus, which could strain health care resources continue to be strained by the COVID-19 pandemic.
+Being vaccinated against influenza is a smart thing to do every year, but getting the flu shot this year is especially important because health care resources continue to be strained by the COVID-19 pandemic.

-Symptoms for flu, such as fever, coughing, headache and fatigue, are very similar to those for COVID-19, the illness caused by the coronavirus, and both viruses attack the respiratory system.
+Symptoms for flu, such as fever, coughing, headache and fatigue, are very similar to those for COVID-19, and both viruses attack the respiratory system.
 It remains unclear how the two viruses might interact or affect overall sickness when infecting the same person.

 “We don’t yet know how bad this year’s flu season will be, but both influenza and COVID-19 can result in severe illness and complications, including hospitalization and death,” Dr. Geary said.
 “This year, with the dangerous Delta variant of the COVID-19 virus surging, it is especially important to be for both COVID-19 and the flu.
-It is safe to receive both vaccines at the same time and being vaccinated for influenza is the best thing you can do to protect yourself from getting the flu.”
+It is safe to receive both vaccines at the same time and being vaccinated for both viruses is the best thing you can do to protect yourself from these potentially dangerous illnesses.”

-“While some experts may disagree about the optimum timing to receive the flu shot, most, including those at the Centers for Disease Control and Prevention (CDC), recommend getting the shot by the end of October,” Geary said.
-“As for this year, with the coronavirus pandemic still in full swing, it’s not too early to get the flu shot right now.”
+“While some experts may disagree about the optimum timing to receive the flu shot, most, including those at the Centers for Disease Control and Prevention (CDC), recommend getting the shot by the end of October,” Dr. Geary said.
+“As for this year, with the coronavirus pandemic still in full swing again, it’s not too early to get the flu shot right now.”

 Vaccination available by appointment at Scripps

 Flu vaccine is now available widely across San Diego County, including at most Scripps Clinic and Scripps Coastal primary care sites, which are open by appointment to all Scripps patients.

 Drive-through vaccination is also available at selected sites by appointment.
 As has been the case throughout the pandemic, everyone is required to wear face masks while at Scripps facilities, including for the drive-through appointments.